BilalsGituation/artic_batches_SARS-CoV2/README.md

 ## What to expect

-- A directory containing: the scripts, directory trees of: raw data, preprocessed data, results and Artic primer scheme versions for SARS-CoV2 and other major viruses
+- A directory containing: the scripts, any required reference files, directory trees of: raw data, preprocessed data, results and Artic primer scheme versions for SARS-CoV2 and other major viruses
 - A new mamba environment suited to run this workflow, including a directory for clair3 models that can be seen by running `ls $CONDA_PREFIX/bin/models`

 ## How to run